jawad-ahmed-developer/SmartCityManagementSystem/README.md

 ## 📁 Modules Overview

-- `LoginScreen.java` – Secure login interface with input validation.
-- `Dashboard.java` – Central navigation panel for module access.
+- `Main.java` – Secure login interface with input validation and Central navigation panel for module access.
 - `CitizenModule.java` – Full management of citizen records.
 - `VehicleModule.java` – CRUD operations for city vehicles.
 - `BuildingModule.java` – Manage building records.
 - `DepartmentModule.java` – Handles departmental data.
-- `AdminHistory.java` – Displays logs of all admin activities.
+- `Admin.java` – Management of Admin records.
 - `JDBCConnector.java` – Handles all JDBC connections and queries.
+- `IDGenerator.java` – Generates Unique and consequent Registration Form ID for each entity.
+- `ButtonRenderer.java` – Renders a button inside a JTable cell for visual display only.
+- `ButtonEditor.java` – Handles button clicks inside a JTable cell and triggers actions like edit or delete.

 ## 🚀 Highlights of Implementation